-Before getting on the subway, I found the tourist information center where I got my city map and tourist ticket for public transportation.
-I took a subscription for 2 days and paid 14.2 EUR.
-It was valid for area A of Madrid and offers access to all means of transport, including the route from / to the airport.
+Before getting off the subway, I found the tourist information center where I got my map of the city and the tourist pass for public transport.
+I got a 2 day subscription and paid 14.2 EUR.
+It was valid for area A of Madrid and offers access to all means of transport, including the route to / from the airport.
 With subway from Madrid you can get very fast to the corner of the city.
 Metro de Madrid It starts at 6 in the morning and runs late at night, officially until 1 and 30 minutes.
 The train frequency is between 2 and 5 minutes during the day, and the evening runs at 15 minutes.

 Paravion.ro found me a fixed accommodation in the heart of Madrid, in the Puerta del Sol area, the busiest tourist area in the city.
 It was a very pleasant surprise to know that I was within walking distance of Km 0 and very close to the tourist interest centers.
 But I didn't visit museums, I just walked around and walked every street in the area.
 This is how I discovered the green parks, many terraces and bars, shops for shopping, wonderful people and even talented actors.

 For those interested, shopping is done on Gran Via Boulevard, light women can be found on Montera at any time of the day and night, very close to SOL there is Plaza Mayor and tourist information center.
 Within 10 minutes walk, you will find Palacio Real, Sabatini Gardens, Plaza de Oriente, Teatro Real and many other museums and sights.